dsumigar/2023-hw-mini/Report.md

 Exercise 1:

-Q1) I believe that the program will take less than a second to run.
-Yes, our prediction was correct, it ran in 0.92 seconds.
-The program prints out “How many times shall I loop?”.
+Question 1: I believe that the program will take a little more than 3 seconds to run for 3 loop iterations and a 1 second sleep time between iterations.
+Yes, our prediction was correct, it ran in 3.003 seconds and the predicted time was 3 seconds.
+The program prints out “How many times shall I loop?”; asking for an input.
+Then it prints “How long shall U sleep for each loop iteration”; asking for an input.
+Once these inputs are given, the program prints “Total time (predicted, seconds): 3.0.
+The rest of what is printed is shown below through the screenshot.

 ![image](https://github.com/dsumigar/2023-hw-mini/assets/114698332/26b7282c-b9c2-496c-990c-780a43de8ff7)